-Formal comments regarding campus standards may be addressed to EC's accrediting body, The Association for Biblical Higher Education, 5575 S. Semoran Blvd., Suite 26, Orlando, FL 32822-1781.
+If you have exhausted the above institutional processes, formal comments regarding campus standards may be addressed to EC's accrediting body, The Association for Biblical Higher Education, 5575 S. Semoran Blvd., Suite 26, Orlando, FL 32822-1781.

 ADHE Student Grievance Procedure